raphaelstolt/composer-travis-lint/README.md

 }
 ```

-On a first lint run the Composer script will create a cache file `.ctl.cache` to avoid making unnecessary lint requests against the [Travis CI API](https://docs.travis-ci.com/api#linting).
+On a first lint run the Composer script will create a cache file called `.ctl.cache` to avoid making unnecessary lint requests against the [Travis CI API](https://docs.travis-ci.com/api#linting).
 This file should _prolly_ not be `.gitignored` but __defo__ be kept out of releases and therefore end up in the `.gitattributes` file.

 New `lint` requests will only be made when the Travis CI configuration file changes.